123-hpprinter-setup/123-hpprinter-setup.github.io/README.md

 * Next the computer will try to install the drivers and software.
 Then extracts and launches the software.
 Now follow the following steps given on the screen to complete the setup process.

-* Finally, the wireless network setup will now install at printer 123.hp.com/setup.
+* Finally, the wireless network setup will now install at printer 123 hp printer setup.
 After successfully installing the setup remove the USB cable.